 My son died of an accident.

-By the way, son was Chase.
+By the way, his son was Chase.

 He was a great kid.

-Um, really was not a big drug user at all.
+Really was not a big drug user at all.

-He had bought a Xanax, which is an anxiety reducing medication.
+He had bought a Xanax, which is an anxiety-reducing medication.

-And and Sean says, absolutely no problem.
+And Sean says, absolutely no problem.

 Listen, Eric, this is too serious.

-One of the things you always say, and I've watched you in interviews and speeches and on your own show, you always say, Don't think it can't happen to you.
+One of the things you always say, and I've watched you in interviews and speeches and on your own show, you always say, don't think it can't happen to you.

-I don't have a problem with prescription drugs, and I know some people have horrible pain, and there's ways to alleviate pain.
+And I know some people have horrible pain, and there's ways to alleviate pain.

 And there is a place for opioids.

-There's a place for Vicodimperkus at OxyContin.
+There's a place for Vicodimpergus at OxyContin.

 I've never taken one of those pills in my life.

-They take the two, three pills, they get over the heart the the hump of the real pain, and they don't want to take anymore, most people tell me.
+They get over the heart, the hump of the real pain, and they don't want to take anymore, most people tell me.

 But if they leave it there, then their kids get a hold of it.

-It's it's honestly it's far worse than that.
+It's honestly, it's far worse than that.

-It's it's about 200 a day.
+It's about 200 a day.

 It's 200 a day, Sean.

-It's like driving flying a plane into a mountain every single day and everyone dying on board.
+It's like driving, flying a plane into a mountain every single day and everyone dying on board.

 So I'm here, you know, Fox host.